Last Updated on March 1, 2026 by Maged kamel

 Solved problem 13-28-Use Provision E-1 from AISC-360-16.

-If the value of Le/r= KL/r > 4.71* sqrt of (E/Fy), then the column is considered as a Long column, and hence the Euler Elastic stress.
+If the value of Le/r= KL/r > 4.71* sqrt of (E/Fy), then the column is considered a Long column, and hence the Euler Elastic stress.
 The division of pi^2 EI/ (kl)^2 over the area, then the stress will be (pi^2 E/ (le/r)^2).

 The limiting value for Fy=50 ksi, E=29000 ksi is 113.43.

-We will estimate the lengths of column lcx, Lcy, the value for KL/r = 4.71* sqrt of (E/Fy), which is the parameter that distinguishes between short columns and long columns.
+We will estimate the lengths of column lcx, Lcy, and the value for KL/r = 4.71* sqrt of (E/Fy), which is the parameter that distinguishes between short columns and long columns.

-If the value of KL/r > 4.71* sqrt of (E/Fy), then the column is considered as a Long column, and hence the Euler Elastic stress.
+If the value of KL/r > 4.71* sqrt of (E/Fy), then the column is considered a Long column, and hence the Euler Elastic stress.
 The division of pi^2 EI/ (kl)^2 over the area, then the stress will be (pi^2 E/ (kl/r)^2).
 The value of Lcx=41.70; the value of the lcy equals 110.240.
-Select the larger value, which is 110.204.
+Select the larger value: 110.204.

 In the next slide, there is a hint: what is Lcye from the column in the x direction as compared to the Lcy in the Y direction?